mauriziocescon/ng-playground/readme.md

 # Anatomy of signal components
 **Note: just personal thoughts from a DEV perspective on [the future of angular](https://myconf.dev/videos/2024-keynote-session-the-future-of-angular) (template level).
-Strongly inspired by svelte / solid**
+Strongly inspired by svelte / solid.**

 Points:
 1. building blocks as functions: